2007 Gumball 3000 collision

 The Gumball 3000 Rally of 2007 ended early as the result of a traffic accident on May 2, 2007, in which two people were killed.
 The accident involved two vehicles, the first being a TechArt Porsche 997 Turbo that was participating in the Gumball 3000, and the second being a Volkswagen Golf.
 The latter was not involved in the Gumball 3000 event.
 Vladimir Čepunjoski, the driver of the Volkswagen, died at the scene.
-The passenger, Margit Čepunjoska, was rushed to hospital but died two days later as a result of the injuries sustained in the crash.
+The passenger, Margit Čepunjoska died at the hospital two days later as a result of the injuries sustained in the crash.
 The driver of the Porsche, Nicholas Morley, and co-driver, Matthew McConville, were not seriously injured.
+Morley was sentenced for the death of the occupants of the other car.

 Gumball 3000

 The Gumball 3000 is an annual 3000 mile (4,800 km) international rally which takes place on public roads, which travels around the world.
 Although set up as a rally with no official timing, or prizes for reaching check points first, during the rally, some participants have been fined for speeding and other traffic offences by the police in countries they passed through, cars have been confiscated and the 2007 rally was canceled after a car participating in the rally was involved in a fatal collision with a non-participating vehicle.
 Although the organizers are careful to emphasize that it is a rally and not a race, it is sometimes referred to as a streetrace.